Nafees10/qscript/spec/syntax.md

     # some code in a loop
 }while (CONDITION)
 ```
 First the code is executed, then if the condition is true, it's executed again.
-An optional semicolon can be put at then end of the `while (CONDITION)`.
+An optional semicolon can be put at the end of the `while (CONDITION)`.

 ### For:
 The for loop in QScript is a bit different from other languages, it's written like: